 Driving or riding any vehicle in India without the correct, valid documents is a serious offense that can lead to substantial fines.
 The most common mistake Indian drivers make is assuming that carrying physical copies is enough, or worse, forgetting them entirely.
 In 2026, digital versions of your documents, accessible via official government apps like DigiLocker or mParivahan, are legally recognised and highly encouraged.

 Before you even start your engine, you must ensure your Driving Licence (DL), Registration Certificate (RC), Vehicle Insurance, and Pollution Under Control Certificate (PUCC) are all current.
 This is the #1 eligibility check every vehicle owner must perform.
-Failure to produce these documents upon request from a traffic official can result in significant penalties, demonstrating why compliance is non-negotiable.
+Failure to produce these documents upon request from a traffic official can result in significant penalties, demonstrating why compliance is non-negotiable and essential for your safety and legal standing.

 Common Confusion: Physical vs. Digital Documents